mnunezNearsoft/big-data-exercises/readme.md

 ## Important

+0. Cannot pass the last test getRecommendationsForUser, the other three are passing ~ 2 min.

 1. In MovieRecommenderTest.java change the path, where you downloaded the movie reviews sample data, otherwise the tests will fail.